mynaparrot/plugNmeet-recorder/README.md

 *   Assign a unique `id` in each `config.yaml` (e.g., `node_01`, `node_02`).
 *   Adjust the `max_limit` value in `config.yaml` based on each server’s capacity.

+## Operational Modes (Recorder & Transcoder Workers)

+The `plugnmeet-recorder` application supports different operational modes, allowing for a highly scalable and resilient recording and transcoding pipeline.

+Each instance of the `plugnmeet-recorder` can be configured to run in one of three modes via the `recorder.mode` setting in `config.yaml`:

+*   **`both` (Default):** In this mode, a single `plugnmeet-recorder` instance performs both live session recording and post-processing (transcoding) of recorded files.
+    *   **Workflow:** Records a session -> Publishes transcoding job -> Processes transcoding job.

+*   **`recorderOnly`:** This instance will *only* handle live session recording.
+Once a raw recording file (e.g., `.mkv`) is captured, it will publish a transcoding job to a queue, and its responsibility for that recording ends.
+    *   **Workflow:** Records a session -> Publishes transcoding job.

+*   **`transcoderOnly`:** This instance will *only* process transcoding jobs.
+It subscribes to the transcoding job queue, fetches jobs one at a time, and executes the `ffmpeg` command to convert the raw recording file into a final, compressed MP4.
+    *   **Workflow:** Subscribes to job queue -> Fetches transcoding job -> Processes transcoding job.

+### Benefits of this Architecture:

+*   **Decoupling:** Recording and transcoding are separate concerns, preventing CPU-intensive post-processing from impacting live sessions.
+*   **Scalability:** You can scale recording instances (`recorderOnly`) and transcoding instances (`transcoderOnly`) independently based on your workload.
+*   **Resilience:** The job queue ensures that transcoding jobs are persistent.
+If a `transcoderOnly` worker fails, the job remains in the queue and will be picked up by another available worker, guaranteeing that all recordings are eventually processed.
+*   **Resource Management:** `transcoderOnly` workers process one `ffmpeg` job at a time, preventing CPU overload on individual machines.

 ## Running the Recorder